zac-stanley/us-communities-fire/README.md

     - **Housing Type & Transportation**
     - **Overall Vulnerability**

-The process for exploring, processing and ultimately analyzing the used the following used Python / Jupyter Notebooks withe the following libraries: Pandas, Matplotlib and GeoPandas.

 ![SVI Classes](images/CDC-SVI-Variables.jpg)

+The process for exploring, processing and ultimately analyzing the data used Python / Jupyter Notebooks with the the following libraries: Pandas, Matplotlib and GeoPandas.
+The WHP data was the first to be analyzed.
+To do so zonal statistics were employed

 ### B. Medium for Delivery
 ### C. Application Layout